rizky-drakos/vagrant-networking-modes/nat/README.md

 64 bytes from 8.8.8.8: icmp_seq=2 ttl=63 time=59.1 ms
 ```
 :point_right: Either your **host machine, or external hosts cannot access these VMs**.
+> Note: The reason that we are able to SSH into these VMs from our host machines is because Vagrant maps
+port 22 on VMs to port 2200 of the host machine.

 :point_right: And different **VMs cannot access each other** when NAT is activated for each one.